nextflow-io/nextflow/docs/script.md

 When adding two maps, the first map is copied and then appended with the keys from the second map.
 Any conflicting keys are overwritten by the second map.

 :::{tip}
-Appending an "update" map is a safer way to modify maps in Nextflow, specifically when passing maps through channels.
-This way, any references to the original map elsewhere in the pipeline won't be modified.
+Copying a map with the `+` operator is a safer way to modify maps in Nextflow, specifically when passing maps through channels.
+This way, a new instance of the map will be created, and any references to the original map won't be affected.
 :::

 Learn more about maps: